ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BLOG.md

 ### Echo Cancellation and Noise Suppression

-For this project, the pre-processing is implemented with a signal processing chain including a simplified [**beamformer**](https://en.wikipedia.org/wiki/Beamforming), an [**adaptive echo canceller**](https://en.wikipedia.org/wiki/Echo_suppression_and_cancellation) and noise suppression.
+For this project, the pre-processing is implemented with a signal processing chain including a simplified [beamformer](https://en.wikipedia.org/wiki/Beamforming), an [adaptive echo canceller](https://en.wikipedia.org/wiki/Echo_suppression_and_cancellation) and noise suppression.
 The neural network has not been trained with this signal processing chain.
 I am using an already trained network and extending the possible uses of this network thanks to this additional advanced pre-processing.

 The microphone that is capturing the speech which must be identified by the neural network is also capturing what is played on a speaker.